42 Icebreakers for High School Students That Really Work

 Here’s a tip: Before you ask kids to tell you about themselves, be sure to introduce yourself first!
 We’ve got a great list of ways to introduce yourself to students here, and a lot of these can be flipped for your students to use too.

 Now you’re ready to ask kids to reveal a bit about themselves.
-This is an opportunity to find ways to connect with them in the months ahead, and for them to find new friends too.
-Here are some high school and middle school icebreakers that really do help teachers and students get to know each other.
+This is an opportunity to find ways to connect with them in the months ahead and for them to find new friends too.
+Here are some high school icebreakers that really do help teachers and students get to know one another.

 3. Classmate Bingo